PKU-ML/AdvNotRealFeatures/AdvNotRealFeatures/README.md

 ### Usage
 - The whole evaluation pipeline used in our paper is defined in **run.sh**
-- After building the enviornment, running the evaluation
+- After building the environment, running the evaluation
 ```
     sh run.sh
 ```